Supported actions

 Permission model

-What happens when the creator loses access
+What happens when access changes

 Tips